1bench, modern MariaDB GUI client

 SQL Editor

-Write and execute queries with syntax highlighting, inline errors, and result previews.
+Write and execute queries with syntax highlighting, inline errors, and result previews as you type.

 Visual Query Builder